Longforgan: Rail

 The village had a railway station, Longforgan, which was open between 1849 and 1956.
 It was situated about 1 mile south of the village on what is now the Glasgow–Dundee line.
 The village was bypassed to the north in 1952 by what is now the A90.

 Bus

-Stagecoach East Scotland provides bus services 39, 39A and 39B, connecting Longforgan Main Street to Dundee, Perth City Centre and PRI.
+Stagecoach South Scotland provides bus services 39, 39A and 39B, connecting Longforgan Main Street to Dundee, Perth City Centre and PRI.
 These services, collectively, run hourly throughout the week.
 From the A90 Westbound Slip Road Roundabout bus stop, Scottish bus operator Ember operates services E1 to Edinburgh and E3 to Glasgow.
 The services from the westbound roundabout bus stop operate in the opposite direction to Dundee.

 Drimmie

 Drimmie was an estate in the west of Longforgan parish.
 A sharp drop-off of 177 ft known as the Snabs of Drimmie, "extend[s] north-westward from the bold rocky point of Kingoodie".